 Cut the cucumbers in half lengthwise and slice into bite-size pieces.
 Cut the tomatoes into wedges.
 Thinly slice half of the red onion, reserving the rest for another use.
 Roughly chop the olives.
 Pick the oregano leaves and toss the stems.

 In a bowl, combine the cucumbers, tomatoes, red onion, and olives.
-Drizzle with the vinaigrette, season with salt and pepper, and toss to coat.
+Drizzle with about ⅓ of the vinaigrette, season with salt and pepper, and toss to coat.
 Set aside and let the flavors combine.

 Remove the shrimp from the packaging, pat dry with paper towels, and season with salt and pepper on both sides.
 In a frying pan over medium-high heat, warm 2 tablespoons olive oil.
 When the oil shimmers, add the shrimp in a single layer, and sear until bright pink and tightly furled, 2 to 3 minutes per side.